andrewt0301/hse-acos-course/docs/software.md

 ## VirtualBox

 [VirtualBox](https://www.virtualbox.org) is a virtualization tools that allows running Linux inside of Windows or OS X machines.
-Recommended version is 6.1.
+The recommended version is 6.1.
 Here is the [download](https://www.virtualbox.org/wiki/Downloads) page.

 ## Linux Ubuntu